Adam Zhu: Finance career

 Zhu is the chairman of Beijing Vive Sports & Entertainment Limited, Beijing Letz Wine & Spirits Limited, and Vice Chairman of the Board of Supervision of China Technology Innovation Corporation.
 He also serves as the Chairman of Letz Capital, LLC.
-Zhu is an investor in the Sunshine Company, Augustinus Bader, Mijenta Tequila, and Fiol, an Italian Prosecco brand.
-He is a shareholder and board member of FansMall Group.
+Zhu is an investor in the Sunshine Company, The Lighthouse Creators Campus, Augustinus Bader, David Webb jewellery, Mijenta Tequila, and Fiol Prosecco in Italy.
+He is Vice Chairman of Playfully Technology, and a board member of FansMall Group.

 Zhu was a Wall Street banker for over two decades.
 He was Managing Director of Investment Banking at Bank of America Merrill Lynch, and served as Head of Merrill Lynch's Beijing Representative Office.
 He also served in senior positions in the investment banking division at Citigroup.

 Zhu is an investor and Advisory Board Member of CountryLine Media, a London and Nashville-based country music fan app backed by Elton John.
 In 2023, he became a partner in LaRoche-Vacquie, a Haut Armagnac producer in Gascony, France, and acquired the Saint-Georges Chapel vineyard in the same region.

 He was chairman of Greater China and special advisor to the CEO of Bacardi Limited.
 Before joining Bacardi Limited, he was Chairman and CEO of IMG Greater China and Vice Chairman of IMG Asia Pacific (2011-2015).
+He also served as Chairman of Visual China Group, and a board member of the China Football Association Professional League Council.